xelis-project/xelis-blockchain/README.md

 You can also build a debug version (just remove `--release` option) or run it directly from cargo:
 `cargo run`

+### Build from Docker
+To build using Docker, use the following command, using the `app` build argument to chose which project to build:
+`docker build -t xelis-daemon:master --build-arg app=xelis_daemon .`

 ## Dev Fee

 No premine, fair-launch, but to fund this project, we set a developer fee percentage at `5%` of every block reward until the project is fully completed.